Orientation Guide for Server-Side Programming

-A namespace has a default database in which it stores code; this is the routine database for this namespace.
+A namespace has a default database in which it stores code; this is the routines database for this namespace.

-A namespace also has a default database to contain data for persistent classes and any globals you create; this is the global database for this namespace.
+A namespace also has a default database to contain data for persistent classes and any globals you create; this is the globals database for this namespace.

 So, for example, when you access data (in any manner), InterSystems IRIS retrieves it from this database unless other considerations apply.

-The global database can be the same as the routine database, but it is often desirable to separate them for maintainability.
+The globals database can be the same as the routines database, but it is often desirable to separate them for maintainability.

 A namespace has a default database for temporary storage.

 A namespace can include mappings that provide access to additional data and code that is stored in other databases.
 Specifically, you can define mappings that refer to routines, class packages, entire globals, and specific global nodes in non-default databases.
 (These kinds of mappings are called, respectively, routine mappings, package mappings, global mappings, and subscript-level mappings. )

 When you provide access to a database via a mapping, you provide access to only a part of that database.
 The namespace cannot access the non-mapped parts of that database, not even in a read-only manner.

 Also, it is important to understand that when you define a mapping, that affects only the configuration of the namespace.
 It does not change the current location of any code or data.
 Thus when you define a mapping, it is also necessary to move the code or data (if any exists) from its current location to the one expected by the namespace.

 Defining mappings is a database administration task and requires no change to class/table definitions or application logic.